louietouie/louietouie.github.io/_posts/2024-11-18-ground-loops.markdown

    <div markdown="1" class="pending"></div>

 + **No signal ground wire.** What if we only connect the grounds of the RPi, Arduino, and ODrive power supplies, so they share the same ground voltage for CAN, and then don't include a CAN/signal ground wire?
-Can ground current flow through CAN HI and CAN LO to create a ground loop?
+Since it isn't an isolated system, why isn't *only* having power grounds meet at the star sufficient?

    <div markdown="1" class="pending"></div>